IoT dashboard- An IoT control panel for all your smart devices

 The data visualization feature of the IoT control panel is the most crucial part of the IoT panel.
 The entire performance of the dashboard hinges on this feature of the IoT dashboard.
 Care must also be taken in the choice of the visual methods of data representation as per the needs and requirements of the user.

 The third and final must-have feature of an IoT dashboard is real-time IoT data processing, especially large volumes of data.
 This step requires careful integration of the sensor data into the IoT dashboard for seamless processing.
-The careful data analysis of IoT devices yields deep insights that are useful for driving business outcomes in the field of businesses such as logistics.
-The healthcare industry is one of those industries that require data processing in real-time.
+Careful data analysis of IoT devices yields deep insights that are useful for driving business outcomes in the field of businesses such as logistics.
+The healthcare industry is one of those industries that requires data processing in real time.
 Telemedicine facilities will become better with real-time data processing.
-Even things like smart homes with smart lighting, and air conditioning need data processing in real-time.
-Although dynamic visual data processing is difficult to achieve in real-time, efforts are being made in this direction.
+Even things like smart homes with smart lighting and air conditioning need data processing in real-time.
+Although dynamic visual data processing is difficult to achieve in real time, efforts are being made in this direction.
 The real-time processing of data also aids in the efficient monitoring of IoT devices.

 An IoT system consists of 3 layers, as under: